 → This post is about an older version of Drupal.
 It can still be useful to you but you can also check out our latest article about Drupal 10 here: What Do You Need to Know About Drupal 10?

-A сache is a hardware or a software component that stores frequently requested pages or the parts of the pages, and these pages can be shown to users with less resources and with a faster speed than usual.
+A сache is a hardware or a software component that stores frequently requested pages or the parts of the pages, and these pages can be shown to users with fewer resources and with a faster speed than usual.

 What happens to the page while it’s loading?
 System functions and files of all modules are turned on, settings and variables are initialized, a theme is loaded and hooks are implemented.
 When the cache is enabled, basic system settings load and the page loads from the cache.
-Obviously, in this case page loads faster.
+Obviously, in this case, page loads faster.

 The cache is the important component of site optimization.
 It’s one of the key items in the assessment of Google PageSpeed application.